webspresso

 doctorSanity checks: Node version vs package.json engines, expected project files, optional DB ping — run from your app root

-skill [name]Create an Agent Skill (SKILL.md) for Cursor and similar tools — interactive name/description, or use --preset webspresso to install the bundled Webspresso reference skill under .cursor/skills/
+skill [name]Create an Agent Skill (SKILL.md) for Cursor — interactive name/description, or --preset webspresso copies SKILL.md + REFERENCE-framework.md + REFERENCE-kernel.md into .cursor/skills/webspresso-usage/

 favicon:generate <source>PNG favicons, PWA manifest, Nunjucks partial